atrisha/atrisha.github.io/_pages/about.md

 News
 =======

+**(May 2024)** New paper!
+Drawing from human social structures of norms and institutions, our new paper shows how to design LLM-based generative agents that have capacity for cooperative behaviour.
+[Link](https://arxiv.org/abs/2405.19328)

 **(Feb 2024)** New paper out on arxiv with insights on opinion and rhetoric expression in online social systems. <br>
 _Main takeaway:_ When there is ideological polarization within a population, ideological institutions (e.g., partisan media) can distort beliefs about the outgroup population to move the expressed opinion to one extreme.
 Affective polarization is a by-product of this dynamic.
 In other words, "Institutions matter" - in online social systems too.
 [Arxiv](https://arxiv.org/abs/2403.06264)